304 North Cardinal St.

 While this latest Galliard development has plenty of outside space — something the Isle of Dogs developments don’t match — Orchard Wharfs homes do have significantly fewer amenities on offer.

 The double height lobby area does have a concierge however it is daytime only.
 Fitness centres and gyms aren’t present here and there is no business lounge or expansive resident’s libraries — something that is becoming increasingly popular with home working.
+However, these facilities are available nearby.
+There are a plenty of gyms across the Isle of Dogs, alongside a WeWork, and Canary Wharf’s public library, Idea Store.

 There is a retail provision on the site — earmarked for a café — but no timescale for when this will materialise.
 This lack of facilities is one problem with developments that are the first to regenerate an area — there isn’t anywhere in walking distance to get a coffee or a quick bite to eat.
 At Orchard Wharf, for any retail provision at all, you will need to venture on the tube or DLR to nearby Canary Wharf or Poplar High Street.

 Orchard Wharf is an exciting development, and the cascading roof-garden design is a well-deserved break from less imaginative new build developments.
+Galliard Homes have tried to replicate the success of other nearby mid-rise, brick-built homes — such as The Liberty Building and Horizon Tower — where modern flats are offered at a lower price point than some of Canary Wharf’s tallest skyscrapers.

 The location is very accessible, but leaves a lot to be desired in terms of immediate facilities and a homely feel.
 However, with the rapid development of the local area and a renewed focus on this part of East London brought about by the Mayor of London things may change quickly.